tugrulz/DisinfoNews/README.md

 DisinfoNews is a bot that tracks disinformation related news.

-You can pay visit it here: https://twitter.com/DisinfoNews
+You can visit it here: https://twitter.com/DisinfoNews

 The version v1 is launched on February 2019 and retweeted 2500 tweets from popular news sources in 2 years.